Jessica Chastain: Early life and education

 Chastain developed an interest in acting at age seven, after her grandmother took her to a production of Joseph and the Amazing Technicolor Dreamcoat.
-She would regularly put on amateur shows with other children, and considered herself to be their artistic director.
+She regularly put on amateur shows with other children, and considered herself to be their artistic director.
 As a student at El Camino Fundamental High School in Sacramento, Chastain struggled academically.
-She was a loner and considered herself a misfit in school, eventually finding an outlet in the performing arts.
+She was a loner and considered herself a misfit in school, but eventually found an outlet in the performing arts.
 She has described how she used to miss school to read Shakespeare, whose plays she became enamored with after attending the Oregon Shakespeare Festival with her classmates.
 With too many absences during her senior year in school, Chastain did not qualify for graduation, but later obtained an adult diploma.
 She later attended Sacramento City College from 1996 to 1997, during which she was a member of the institution's debate team.
 Describing her early childhood, she recalled:

 I [grew up] with a single mother who worked very hard to put food on our table.
 We did not have money.
 There were many nights when we had to go to sleep without eating.
 It was a very difficult upbringing.
 Things weren't easy for me growing up.

 In 1998, Chastain finished her education at the American Academy of Dramatic Arts and made her professional stage debut as Juliet in a production of Romeo and Juliet staged by TheatreWorks, a company in the San Francisco Bay Area.
 The production led her to audition for the Juilliard School in New York City, where she was soon accepted and granted a scholarship funded by actor Robin Williams.
 In her first year at the school, Chastain suffered from anxiety and was worried about being dropped from the program, spending most of her time reading and watching films.
 She later remarked that her participation in a successful production of The Seagull during her second year helped build her confidence.
 She graduated from the school with a Bachelor of Fine Arts degree in 2003.
 In 2025, Chastain announced she was enrolled in a "mid-career" Master of Public Administration program at the Harvard Kennedy School.